 How to Schedule a Session

-Contact us via the links in Program Builder.
-An ISU Extension Leadership Specialist will respond.
-You will be asked to form a local steering committee and to determine program specifics and logistics.
-Registration is handled through the local County Extension office only.
+Contact Jane Goeken, one of our Field Specialists.
+She will ask you to form a local steering committee and to determine program specifics and logistics.
+Registration is handled through your local County Extension office.

 Availability varies.
 At least six months lead time is requested in order to schedule, plan, and market the program.